North Creek Wetlands Overview

 The Sarah Simonds Green Conservatory (SSGC) was completed in the summer of 2013.
 This complex on the western edge of the wetlands houses a greenhouse, classroom, and support space for education and research.
 Surrounding the SSGC are raised beds for demonstration of native plantings and experimental plots, as well as facilities for raising native plants for ongoing management of the wetlands.
 The SSGC provides a dynamic center for environmental learning and a portal to the campus wetlands.

-Visit the Wetlands
+Learn about the Wetlands